kubevirt/user-guide/docs/operations/hook-sidecar.md

 1. Create a ConfigMap containing the shell or python script you want to run
 1. Create a VMI containing the annotation `hooks.kubevirt.io/hookSidecars` and mention the ConfigMap information in it.
+1. In this case a predefined image can be used to handle the communication with the main container.

 #### ConfigMap with shell script